 Why is a refund shown as a charge on my bill?

 For a refund to be processed to zero out an account balance, it must be placed as

 a charge on the student account.
 This charge creates the refund, whether direct deposit

 You may mail a check or money order with your student ID number in the memo line to

-our Business Operations for processing.
-The address is Ferris State University Business
+our Student Financial Services for processing.
+The address is Ferris State University,

 log you into the site.
 Authorized users, click on the "Quick Links" drop down box

 on the FSU homepage and select "Payments Online/Ebill."
 Log in with the information